EnoF/EnoFJS/README.md

 ======
 OO based programming in Javascript, is often hard to understand.
-Most people with a C# or Java background often lose track of the scope of variables.
+Most people with a C# or Java background often lose track of the variable scopes.

+Keep in mind that Javascript won't be compiled like C# or Java.
+This means that all errors like undeclared members/typo's, etc. won't be found untill your code is reached.
+Therefore it's highly recommended to use a unit test framework, such as Jasmine.

 Goal
 ----
 In EnoFJS the C# or Java like class is simulated in Javascript.
-The goal of this project is to help people understand Javascript and it's way of scoping variables.
+The goal of this project, is to help people understand Javascript and its way of scoping variables.

 Overview
 --------
-EnoFJS is a layer that translates the your class declaration into a class with your declared scoping on methods and properties.
-To make this work you will need to understand OO-programming and a glance of an example.
-The example should be sufficient for an advanced OO-programmer.
+EnoFJS is a layer, that translates your class declaration into a class with your declared scoping on methods and properties.
+To make this work, you need to understand OO-programming.
+The examples should be sufficient for an advanced OO-programmer.

 Support
 -------